 I am a Professor of Political Science at the University of Louisville, where I have taught since 1991.
-From 1994-2011, I chaired the committee overseeing the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.
+From 1994-2011, I directed the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.

 Wofford College President Nayef H. Samhat and I wrote Democratizing Global Politics; Discourse Norms, International Regimes, and Political Community, which was published by SUNY Press in March 2004.
 A fairly complete list of my other academic publications -- mostly about international security topics, global environmental politics, and/or political communication -- can be found here.

 Decades ago, I was a Fellow at Stanford's Center for International Security and Cooperation (1987-88) and at Chicago's Program on International Political Economy and Security (1988-89).
 I also taught as a visiting faculty member at Northwestern for two years before arriving at Louisville.
 Years later, I spent a sabbatical at Harvard's Belfer Center for Science and International Security (2005).